HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: Implementation Details

 \paragraph{Entry/exit edge labeling.} For tasks like \textit{Region-Localized People Counting (RLPC)}, we define entry and exit edges based on the position of a track’s centroid in its first and last frames.
 Let $c_t = (x_t, y_t)$ be the centroid at frame $t$ of a track with start frame $t_\text{start}$ and end frame $t_\text{end}$, and let $W,H$ denote the frame width and height.
 We say that a track enters through edge $e$ if $c_{t_\text{start}}$ lies in the corresponding edge band, and exits through edge $e'$ if $c_{t_\text{end}}$ lies in the band of $e'$.
 The top edge band is defined as $y < 0.3H$, the bottom as $y > 0.85H$, and the left/right edges as the outer $15\%$ of the width ($x < 0.15W$ and $x > 0.85W$, respectively).

 \paragraph{Region-of-interest (ROI) membership.} For \textit{[RLPC]}, we also define rectangular ROIs (e.g., frame halves or specific zones).
 A track is counted as visiting an ROI if, at any frame, at least 50\% of its bounding box area lies within the region (Intersection-Over-Box $\ge 0.5$).
 We count the unique track IDs that satisfy this predicate to derive people counts under spatial constraints.
+To absorb residual tracking noise (missed detections, fragmented tracks), multiple-choice options are reported as binned count ranges rather than exact integers.
+The bins are constructed so that the correct range spans approximately ±40\% around the true count on average, ensuring that minor tracking errors do not invalidate the ground truth while still requiring models to perform meaningful spatial counting, see Figure \ref{fig:rlpc_example} for example.

-\paragraph{Duration computation (MPDR).} We compute visible-time intervals $(t_{start}, t_{end})$ for every track.
+\paragraph{Duration computation (\textit{[MPDR]}).} We compute visible-time intervals $(t_{start}, t_{end})$ for every track.
 Using interval algebra, we determine ground truth for questions such as ``Who stayed longest?'' or ``Who entered first?'' by comparing duration scalars ($t_{end} - t_{start}$) and timestamps.